 The more adult attractions were to be found in the Eagle Sky Adventure Zone on the far side of the park.
 The largest amount of space was taken up by Zip Line Extreme, a collection of eight zip lines anchored by large platforms on each end.
 One tower also held a small café, apparently for birthday party hire, as well as the boarding platform for the Tayto Twister.
 A vertical assault course named Skywalk stood over to one side, attended by several members of staff working to attach safety harnesses to guests.

 The only major mechanical ride in the park was also to be found in this area.
-The Rotator is a permanently installed Maxi Dance Party 360 from SBF Visa, operating a generous programme with eleven over-the-top swings and a total ride time of around three minutes.
+The Rotator is a permanently installed Maxi Dance Party 360 from SBF Rides, operating a generous programme with eleven over-the-top swings and a total ride time of around three minutes.
 It was a bit surprising to see such a large machine in what is fundamentally a family park, but my sense is that it will fit in far better once next year's attractions open up.

 It was impossible to resist taking a quick look at the construction site for next year, an enormous space that will dramatically increase the size of the park.
 Those with plenty of time on their hands can read the full planning application, but in a nutshell, the three new rides will be joined by a large new entrance building and car park, the latter capable of holding almost two thousand cars.